 After Closing for Covid-19, Machu Picchu Reopens With New Rules for Travelers

 - February 2.
 Machu Picchu announced an increase in the cost of entry tickets beginning on January 1, 2024.
-This is a good sign that indicates they are still alive.
-Although the offices and website remain closed.
-I won't go into the nitty gritty on the new rates at this time.

 - On January 11, authorities announced they are considering increasing the capacity at Machu Picchu from 4044 to 5544 visitors per day.
 That's an additional 1500 people per day using the one toilet facility at the main entrance.
 Just saying.
 Not to mention that Betssy Chavez, the Peru Minister of Culture, stated that UNESCO has threatened to "black list" Machu Picchu if capacity is increased.